alex-trapp/scAge/README.md

 For ease of use, all functions needed to run the full scAge pipeline are directly included within scAge.py

+A `pip` package version of this software will also be released soon.

 ## Usage

 To run scAge, first add the directory containing scAge.py to your path, then import scAge into a Python script or Jupyter notebook: